High Barnet is a great place to live – open spaces, friendly village atmosphere, prestigious schools and historic public houses.

 In recent months the Society has been analysing Transport for London’s plans to build up to 450 homes on land around the High Barnet underground station; we spent many weeks marshalling our case for objecting to the application to build 150 homes in the fields and woods of the Whalebones estate in breach of Conservation Area policy; and our volunteers succeeded in identifying 45 buildings in Chipping Barnet that have been added to Barnet Council’s Local List of buildings of historic or architectural interest.

 When objections need to be mobilised and registered, we can assist in formulating a response, and in our experience, residents appreciate our advice.

 Please do what you can to support us in our work to celebrate all that is so positive about life in and around High Barnet and our ongoing efforts to assess the impact of future developments and other threats to our shared environment.

 The minimum annual subscriptions are £8.00 for an individual or £12.00 for a family membership.
 However, a larger annual donation is much appreciated and will help us to continue funding our newsletter, website and campaigning work.

 Become a member online now.
-It’s easy and quick by PayPal or debit/card.
+It's easy and quick.
+Tap or click the button to set up your recurring annual subscription payable by PayPal or credit/debit card.

 |Or download a membership form and post it to us with your cheque||Download|

 The Society is managed by volunteers for the benefit of the local community and is solely dependant on membership fees and donations.
-If you are able to donate you can do so here.
+If you are able to donate you can do so securely via PayPal.